rschristopher/rschristopher.github.io/src/commerce/index.md

  final international settlement on the base layer.
 And like [saving](../saving/)
- in Bitcoin, commerce starts simple and grows progressively deeper, complimenting the levels of sovereignty in saving Bitcoin.
+ in Bitcoin, commerce starts simple and grows progressively deeper.
 Not only can one be a sovereign of their own savings, they can be a true financial sovereign
- (and not by fiat, but simply by opting in to sound money, getting paid in Bitcoin, and buying goods and services in Bitcoin).
+ (not by fiat, but simply by opting in to sound money, getting paid in Bitcoin, and buying goods and services in Bitcoin).